-The Industrial Organizational (I/O) track is an interdisciplinary program in cooperation with the Business and Managerial Science Department.
-This track offers students a blend of psychology and business training and is designed for those who wish either to directly enter the corporate world after graduation or to further pursue graduate study in industrial and organizational psychology.
+This program offers students a blend of psychology and business training and is designed for those who wish to enter the corporate world directly after graduation or pursue graduate study in industrial/organizational psychology.

 More About This Degree

 Industrial/organizational psychology emphasizes the unique focus of organized behavior occurring in industrial settings.
 The field offers many employment opportunities at the Bachelor's level.
 It is an excellent choice for the student who has a combined interest in psychology and business.
 Six elective courses (such as Multimedia Applications in Psychology, I/O Special Topic Seminar, I/O Apprenticeship, Psychology of Gender, Internship) will provide students with preparation for work in a variety of business-related fields, including human resources, personnel relations and management.

 Undergraduate Admissions Requirements

 - Official transcripts

 The student who majors in Psychology is required to complete a total of 48 credits in Psychology (60 credits in the I/O program track, including credits from Psychology and Business).
 The core sequence of courses required of all Psychology Majors includes the following courses:

 |PSYC 211||General Psychology||3|

 |PSYC 214||Child Development||3|